“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 That's us, we the people.

-And that's where our our government comes from.
+And that's where our government comes from.

 Our country comes from.

-That's what what makes it so unique.
+That's what makes it so unique, fused with the Enlightenment.

-What's the enlightenment?
+What's the Enlightenment?

-That you need three branches of government.
+That power needs to check power, that you need three branches of government.

-And look at the beautiful constitution, the declaration of the Constitution.
+And look at the beautiful Constitution, the Declaration of the Constitution.

-Against negative power against individuals who reject all of this.
+Against negative power, against individuals who reject all of this.

-They reject the enlightenment.
+They reject the Enlightenment.

 They reject the Judeo-Christian belief system.

-Even from other Western democracies, certainly from radical Islam, certainly from communism.
+That's what makes America unique, even from other Western democracies, certainly from radical Islam, certainly from communism.

 Communism attacks the whole basis for the American founding.